Best Massage Gun Brands of 2023 – These Brands You Can Rely On

 Therabody

-Good old Theragun still has a huge hold on the percussive massagers industry.
+Good old Theragun still has a massive hold on the percussive massagers industry.
 Without them, we probably wouldn’t have these devices or even percussive therapy, to be honest.

 We say Theragun because, until recently, that is how they identified before they rebranded to Therabody and expanded their range of athletic recovery and wellness products.

-They were first on the percussive industry scene along with Hypervolt – their main rival.
-But Theragun turned out to be more forward-looking than their competitor, releasing 3 generations of their massage guns.
-The 4th generation devices were unveiled last year, and now they’re rolling out the 5th one.
+They were among the first in the percussive therapy industry, alongside Hypervolt, their main rival.
+However, Theragun proved to be more forward-looking than its competitor, releasing five generations of massage guns.
+The fifth generation was unveiled in late 2022; in 2024, they rolled out the 6th one.

 What can we say about Theraguns?